Daimler Motor Company – Inter-War Years

 A change at the top came in 1929 when Laurence Pomeroy, who had been Chief Engineer, was appointed Managing Director of Daimler.
 Pomeroy introduced the fluid flywheel transmission system in 1930 and Daimler’s famous pre-selector gearbox became standard across the range.

 Walter Wilson had designed this system and tested it on his own Vauxhall 14/40; he showed the innovative gearbox to Vauxhall in 1926 and they bought the patent rights.
 However, General Motors bought Vauxhall soon afterwards and shelved the Wilson design, as they wanted to promote their own ‘synchromesh easy-change system.’
-Wilson got John Siddeley (Baron Lord Kenilworth) to help get his patents back.
+Wilson got John Siddeley (Lord Kenilworth) to help get his patents back.
 Siddeley was an astute businessman and could see the value of Wilson’s invention for his own cars and, after an out of court settlement with General Motors, they were restored to Wilson.
 In December 1926 a new company, Improved Gears was set up with Siddeley and Wilson as joint managing directors.
 Improved Gears granted licenses to Daimler, Riley and Talbot Lago to manufacture ‘pre-selector’ or epicyclic gearboxes.

 Daimler adopted and adapted the design and introduced them in 1930.